ejbolt/Gustavus-Adolphus/README.md

   use an rsync script (base script found here: https://wiki.centos.org/HowTos/CreateLocalMirror)

 ### Ubuntu
-  ~~use an rsync script (base script found here: https://wiki.ubuntu.com/Mirrors/Scripts)~~

-~~After writing my previous scripts, there were a lot of similaries seen in the rsync commands between CentOS and Ubuntu, and many defaults in ftpsync that worked very well when added to my custom scripts.~~

   Use ftpsync if possible, depending on mirror, it should work.
 Otherwise, refer to https://wiki.ubuntu.com/Mirrors/Scripts for a good base script

 #### What this tool does: